 TYPES OF CHRISTMAS TREES

 One of our most popular varieties, Noble firs have strong, stiff branches that are perfect for holding heavy ornaments.
 Noble firs last a long time.

 Nordmann firs are a traditional favorite in Europe.
 And we know why.
 Surdy branches have deep green needles with a silver undertone on the bottom, and sport a layered look that is perfect for hanging ornaments.
 This variety is long lasting.

 If you're looking for good, old fashioned Christmas tree balsam fragrance, this is the tree for you!

-Long needles grow in two distinct rows.
+Grand firs have long needles that grow in two distinct rows.
 They are usually horizontally spread so that both the upper and lower sides of the branches are clearly visible.